Related Content

 If you want to travel on a specific departure, note that seats in the panoramic cars can be fully booked months ahead of a travel date.

-(5) If you have a valid Eurail, InterRail or Swiss Travel Pass, or Saver Day Pass you can travel in the panoramic cars on The Bernina Express by only paying the reservation fee.
+(5) If you have a valid Eurail, Interrail or Swiss Travel Pass, or Saver Day Pass you can travel in the panoramic cars on The Bernina Express by only paying the reservation fee.

-(8) Or if you have already booked tickets and then decide that you want to travel in the panoramic cars, you can book go back to the website and book separate reservations.
+(8) Or if you have already booked tickets and then subsequently decide that you want to travel in the panoramic cars, you can book go back to the website and book separate reservations.

 (9) Reservations are not possible in the ordinary coaches, though a benefit of travelling 1st class is that the ordinary 1st class coaches tend to be much less busy than 2nd class.